pchapin/clac/NOTES.md

 + The user interface.
 This gives a nice, generic interface to the execution engine.

 Right now the entity library source is in clac_entity and the execution engine is in clac_engine.
-The files related to the UI are in the top leve directory.
+The files related to the UI are in the top level directory.
 Documentation is in the doc directory.

 Notes, Bugs